leomorelli/scGET/readme.md

  ![dag](dag.svg)
 # 2. Installing scGET
-Before getting your hands dirty with scGET analyses, it is necessary to create a suitable conda environment.
-However, some of the packages requires different installation procedures.
+Before getting your hands dirty with scGET analyses, it is necessary to create a suitable conda **environment**.
+However, some packages cannot be installed, using conda.
 Therefore, we have designed a 4-step process, allowing an easy and quick generation of the **scget environment**.

 1. The conda environment can be automatically generated, thanks to the **scget.yaml** file: